Contact us

 Investigating the action of plant extracts and bioactive plant compounds in metabolic syndrome.
 Natural products have favourable effects on several components of the metabolic syndrome (obesity, insulin resistance, dyslipidemia, hypertension).
 In this sense, secondary metabolites such as flavonoids, stilbenes and phenol-carboxylic acids can be exemplified.

 Highlighting cellular and histological structures with a role in biosynthesis and storage of active principles in medicinal plants.
-These researches are carried out with the active participation of the students with the diploma thesis at the discipline of Pharmaceutical Botany.
+These researches are carried out with the active participation of the students with the diploma thesis at the Academic Department of Pharmaceutical Botany.

 Link-uri utile